agustingianni/Executor/README.md

 Executor
 ========

-Executor is an instrumentation frameworks that allows you to instrument processes.
+Executor is an instrumentation framework that allows you to instrument processes.
 It works on Android, Linux and other similar platforms.